Registering and using a historic vehicle

 To be eligible for the HVS:

-- your vehicle must be as close to original condition as possible, with no alterations except for safety features such as seatbelts, turn indicators or period accessories
+- your vehicle must be as close to original condition as possible, with no alterations except for safety features such as seatbelts, turn indicators or period options, accessories and safety items

 - you must be a member of a Transport recognised historic vehicle club.